Celebrating 25 years of research training to combat HIV/AIDS

 Photo by Richard Lord for Fogarty/NIH

-AITRP trainees exposed to the U.S. academic
+AITRP trainees exposed to the U.S. academic culture

-culture not only learned about science topics
+not only learned about science topics but also

-but also became familiar with a more
+became familiar with a more questioning, interactive

-questioning, interactive approach to education
+approach to education and research.

 Many trainees come from former British or French colonies, where the education system remains based on top-down, didactic teaching.
 "Education there basically amounts to professors talking to you, you writing it all down, being tested on how well you wrote it down and remembered it.
 It's not an interactive process where you argue, disagree, discuss, and that is central to the way we educate people in our graduate school," Reingold observed.
 "I think many of them do go home with a refreshingly more candid, open, argumentative (in a good way) approach to things, questioning their elders or the system or how things are done and that's a good thing."